Abdu-Hekal/FReaK/README.md

 ## Introduction

-Koopman Falsification is a novel framework that generates counterexamples for falsification of black-box models.
+FReaK is a novel framework that generates counterexamples for falsification of black-box models.
 We employ an iterative refinement technique based on surrogate modelling.
 In particular, simulations are used to construct a surrogate model for the system dynamics using data-driven Koopman operator linearization.
 The reachable set of states are then computed and combined with an encoding of the signal temporal logic specification in a mixed-integer linear program (MILP).